DennisWYH/bloomon-solution/README.md

 # Assumption
 The application assumes that user will correctly input data according to requirement.
 Though input value validation methods have also been introduced for precautious reason.

+The application assumes that user wants to have stdout bouquet feedback instantly when there is a posibility.